Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 Some workloads may require fine-tuning after the migration:

-- Re-create Load Balancers or reconfigure Ingress if public IPs have changed.
+- Re-create Load Balancers or reconfigure Ingresses if public IPs have changed.
 - Ensure CRDs, Secrets, and ConfigMaps are properly restored.

 7. **Clean Up Old Resources**

 Once you’ve validated that everything is running correctly in the Standard cluster:

-- Decommission the source cluster ( Free plan ) to avoid confusion or accidental use.
+- You can repurpose the source cluster (Free plan) to host testing or staging environments.
-- Remove any unused backup data if no longer needed.
+- Alternatively, decommission it if it is no longer needed.

 8. **Set up Saving Plans (if needed)**